Alberto Gonzales: Announcement

 On August 26, 2007, Gonzales submitted his resignation as attorney general with an effective date of September 17, 2007.
 In a statement on August 27, Gonzales thanked the President for the opportunity to be of service to his country, giving no indication of either the reasons for his resignation or his future plans.
 Later that day, President Bush praised Gonzales for his service, reciting the numerous positions in Texas government, and later, the government of the United States, to which Bush had appointed Gonzales.
 Bush attributed the resignation to Gonzales's name having been "dragged through the mud" for "political reasons".
 Senators Schumer (D-NY), Feinstein (D-CA), and Specter (R-PA) replied that the resignation was entirely attributable to the excessive politicization of the attorney general's office by Gonzales, whose credibility with Congress, they asserted, was nonexistent.

 Successor

 On September 17, 2007, President Bush announced the nomination of ex-Judge Michael B. Mukasey to serve as Gonzales's successor.
 Bush also announced a revised appointment for acting attorney general: Paul Clement served for 24 hours and returned to his position as solicitor general; the departing assistant attorney general of the Civil Division, Peter Keisler was persuaded to stay on, and was appointed acting attorney general effective September 18, 2007.

 Post-resignation

+On September 12, 2024, Gonzales endorsed Kamala Harris for president, calling Donald Trump "perhaps the most serious threat to the rule of law in a generation."